Cesco Agterberg

-Cesco Agterberg (born 25 January 1975) is a Dutch football manager and the head coach of Hoofdklasse club SDC Putten.
+Cesco Agterberg (born 25 January 1975) is a Dutch football manager.

 Trainer career

 1997–2007: Utrecht teams, AZ youth and Al-Hazem

 Agterberg started his training career in the youth department of USV Elinkwijk in 1997.
 In the 2002−2003 season he coached SV Argon's U19 team and a youth team of AZ Alkmaar.

 From 2004 Agterberg managed the first squad of then Derde Klasse-side SC Woerden, winning a championship in 2006.
 After reaching 4th place with Woerden in 2007 he became assistant coach at Al-Hazem F.C. in July 2007.
 The Saudi stint lasted until October 2007.

 2008–2019: Three promotions in South Holland

 From 2008 through 2010 Agterberg managed Alphense Boys.
 During his first year at Alphen, it won a section championship in the Tweede Klasse, promoting to the Eerste Klasse.
 In 2010 Alphen promoted again, this time from the second position in its league.

 In April 2011 Agterberg became the trainer of Sportlust '46, continuing until summer 2012.
 Next, he managed Excelsior Maassluis until March 2015.
 That summer he picked up training at SC Feyenoord, where he continued for 2 years.

 In 2017 Agterberg became coach of DHSC Utrecht, who let him go in February 2018.
 That same month he was hired by Derde Divisie club ASWH who signed him until summer 2019, after losing its previous coach, Jack van den Berg, to VV Katwijk in the Tweede Divisie.
 In December 2018 Agterberg notified ASWH he had to leave the club after the season, as his family had moved to a new location.
 Subsequently, Agterberg brought ASWH against all odds to the Tweede Divisie, from a 7th position in the Derde Divisie.